 The B.S. degree program in finance with a financial management option meets the objectives of students planning careers in the financial operations of business firms and public institutions.
 The degree program with a financial institutions option meets the needs of those planning careers related to financial intermediaries and financial markets.
 The financial investments option is designed for those interested in Security Analysis and Portfolio Management.
 Certain courses may require the purchase of additional materials.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at < http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.